Table of Contents:

-Although delivered fuel meet ASTM/EN standards, the fuel quality in terms of cleanliness with regards to ISO 22/21/18 specifications still fall on the “dirty” category.
+Although delivered fuel meets ASTM/EN standards, the fuel quality in terms of cleanliness with regards to ISO 22/21/18 specifications still falls on the “dirty” category.
 Fuel may appear clean but laboratory tests will reveal otherwise.
-Contaminated fuel may be caused by improper handling, humidity and temperature.
-Use of poor fuel quality will result in higher equipment maintenance rate and operation stoppage.
+Contaminated fuel may be caused by improper handling, humidity, and temperature.
+The use of poor fuel quality will result in higher equipment maintenance rates and operation stoppage.

-The aim of Supply Chain is to guarantee that clean and dry diesel fuel meeting quality standards and specifications is readily available for purchase and use by consumers.
+The aim of the Supply Chain is to guarantee that clean and dry diesel fuel meeting quality standards and specifications are readily available for purchase and use by consumers.
 The principal assumptions of this objective are as follows:

 Fuel may be delivered clean, but dirty handling systems and poor environmental storage conditions (i.e. humidity, temperature, etc.) will contaminate it.
 Even when fuels appear visually clean, filtration and laboratory analysis can reveal heavy contamination.

-There are known regional variations in the levels of contamination seen in diesel fuels and this should also be a considered factor when proposing a storage, handling and delivery system for diesel powered systems.
+There are known regional variations in the levels of contamination seen in diesel fuels and this should also be a considered factor when proposing storage, handling, and delivery system for diesel-powered systems.
 High particulate in diesel is endemic in many parts of the world.

 than the fuel.
 This cooling may produce condensation inside the tank.
 High humidity environments and environments subject to large temperature changes from day to night are especially vulnerable.

-The most common method for reporting diesel fuel cleanliness is through the use of ISO4406 which consists of three numbers relating to the total number of particles per milliliter greater than 4µm, 6µm and 14µm sizes.
-Using the following look up table, once the number of particles are known greater than each size, the user than can find the code associated with the particle count.
-According to ISO4406, a count is accurate at +/-1 code due to equipment, testing, sampling and human variables.
-For this reason we believe that continual testing looking for trends in fuel quality is as or more important than the actual number recorded in time, and the recommendation for real-time on-line reporting is strongly encouraged when possible, or frequent on-site testing at a minimum in order to assure fuel quality is continually met.
+The most common method for reporting diesel fuel cleanliness is through the use of ISO4406 which consists of three numbers relating to the total number of particles per milliliter greater than 4µm, 6µm, and 14µm sizes.
+Using the following lookup table, once the number of particles is known greater than each size, the user than can find the code associated with the particle count.
+According to ISO4406, a count is accurate at +/-1 code due to equipment, testing, sampling, and human variables.
+For this reason, we believe that continual testing looking for trends in fuel quality is as or more important than the actual number recorded in time, and the recommendation for real-time on-line reporting is strongly encouraged when possible, or frequent on-site testing at a minimum in order to assure fuel quality is continually met.

 Inadequate storage facilities can lead to issues such as: